stripe/stripe-node/README.md

    * `.update(customer_id, updates)` - update a customer; `updates` is an object with new parameters
    * `.del(customer_id)` - mark the customer deleted

 ## TODO

 See the [issue tracker](http://github.com/abh/node-stripe).

+## Tests

+To run the tests, install vows with `npm install vows` and then run

+   STRIPE_API=your-test-api-key vows tests/*

 ## Author